innerfunction/semo-content-server/README.md

 * password: Your Git password.
 * feed: Your repository name.

-The service uses the 'git clone' command with a url like https://username:password@github.com/username/feed.git.
+The service uses the 'git clone' command with HTTP and a URL indicating the Git user/pass, like: https://username:password@github.com/username/feed.git.

 The repos are stores in the local file system under /settings.repoDir/{username}/{feed}